This November 2023, events and creative activities to imagine and build the future you want to see for Norwich and the planet.

 This took place thanks to funding from Norwich Eco Hub, and £540 raised from an Aviva-supported crowdfunder.

 Possitopia is better than Utopia because it’s a possible place we can really make, if we can imagine it, and it responds to the real challenges facing our planet.
 It’s also better than a Dystopia because it can be healthy, green, caring and safe.

-Here are all the activities and booking links
+Here are all the activities that happened

 Launch of The Alternative Fashion School with We Wear the Trousers

 The start of a regular Wednesday gathering, for a DIY Fashion Curriculum.

 The Stage, St Augustine’s Street, Wednesday 1st November, 6.30 pm

 The Green Gathering: Norfolk Green Care Network